Everett Gay

-Everett Carlton Gay (born October 23, 1964) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
+Everett Carlton Gay (born October 23, 1964) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
 He played college football at the University of Texas.

-Early years
+Early life

 Gay attended Phillis Wheatley High School, where he was a basketball star.
 He earned the nickname "Little Glide" because of his acrobatic dunks while playing basketball with Clyde Drexler, Akeem Olajuwon and Moses Malone at the Fonde Recreation Center during the summer.

 To avoid extra conditioning work, he went out for football as a senior and had a standout season.
 He also practiced track.

 College career

 Gay accepted a football scholarship from the University of Texas.
 He played in a run-oriented offense that limited his productivity.
 As a sophomore, he was a backup wide receiver, making one reception for 17 yards.
 As a junior, he led the team with 22 receptions for 431 yards (19.6 yards per catch) and one touchdown.

 As a senior, he missed two games, finishing third on the team with 26 receptions for 341 yards and one touchdown.
 In his college career, he posted 49 receptions for 789 yards and 2 touchdowns.